thepeacockproject/peacockprojectorg/docs/intel/faq.md

 -   Question not answered in FAQ above?
 Ask in the Peacock Discord `#help` channel (https://thepeacockproject.org/discord)
     -   Close the Peacock Server.
 Then run `Tools.cmd`, and press enter.
-    -   Be prepared to provide the `DEBUG_PROFILE.zip` you'll find in the peacock directory after that.
+    -   Be prepared to provide the `DEBUG_PROFILE.zip` you'll find in the Peacock directory after that.

 ## How Peacock Works FAQ